csci104/site/_includes/writeups/runtime-1.md

 In Big-&Theta; notation, analyze the running time of the following three pieces of code/pseudo-code.
 Describe it as a function of the input (here, `n`).
-Submit your answers as a PDF (using some kind of illustration software or scanned handwritten notes where you use your phone to convert to PDF) showing your work and derivations supporting your final answer.  **You must name the file `q3_answers.pdf`**.
-As usual, answers without supporting work will receive 0 credit.
+Submit **EACH** problem separately.
+Your submissions should be a PDF or JPG (using some kind of equation / math software or scanned handwritten notes) showing your work (derivations of T(n), summations, and steps you used to arrive at your final answer.

+**As usual, answers without supporting work will receive 0 credit.**

 #### Part (a)